 Congratulations!
 You’re on the fast track to writing a superb project manager cover letter!
 But, we gotta ask—is your resume just as cohesive and spectacular?

-In fact, it’s actually easier to start writing your cover letter once your project manager resume is done!
-That way, all your bullet points are already laid out, making it much simpler to pick the most outstanding achievements to spotlight in your cover letter.
+In fact, it’s easier to start writing your cover letter once your project manager resume is done!
+That way, all your bullet points are laid out, making it simple to pick the most outstanding achievements to spotlight in your cover letter.

 You can use the same principles we’ve outlined for your cover letter to make a glowing resume, too: Tailor your resume to the job description’s specific skills and key company values.
 Before you know it, you’ll have hooked a potential employer’s attention—and they won’t forget you anytime soon!